telekom/mltb2/CONTRIBUTING.md

 TODO

-- a new pull request should have the prefix `[WIP]` in its title: this indicates that you are still working on the PR
+- a new pull request should have the prefix `[WIP]` (work in progress) in its title: this indicates that you are still working on the PR

 ## Testing, Linting, and Formatting